oceanum/zarrio/docs/source/analysis.rst

 Analysis Tool
 =============

-The `analyze` command in zarrify provides comprehensive analysis of NetCDF files to help users optimize their Zarr conversion process.
+The `analyze` command in zarrio provides comprehensive analysis of NetCDF files to help users optimize their Zarr conversion process.
 It examines the dataset and provides recommendations for chunking, packing, and compression options.

 Usage
 -----